uogbuji/okwu-igbo/dictionary/okwu-a.md

 ## ákátá

+Non-African black person.

 Loan word (from Yoruba?) literally meaning a cat that lives in the wild.
-Igbo equivalent c.f. ábụ́ or ákátá
+(Igbo equivalent: ábụ́ or ágwátá)

-Non-African black person,

 ## ákàrà áká